kaiomagalhaes/blog/en/the-art-of-delivering-product.md

 The good and at the same time bad thing about being a software engineer in the information era is that a lot of people want you to validate their big idea.
-Which almost always is for of course get one of those millions that the startups are getting so **easily** and you **need** to help them.
-Since a lot of the rockstar startups were made of simple ideas like WhatsApp, Snapchat, Instagram and so on, some people tend to think that an idea is all that is needed, which couldn't be more away from the truth.
+Which almost always is for of course get one of those millions that the startups are getting so *easily*.
+Since a lot of the rockstar startups were created upon simple ideas like WhatsApp, Snapchat, Instagram and so on, some people tend to believe that a thinking is all that is needed to have success, which couldn't be more away from the truth.

-Last week a friend asked for a meeting because he wanted to talk about an big idea that was *Insert your big idea here*.
-He kept saying that everyone whose he had talked about told that his idea was great and he could make a lot of money from it.
-When he finished I had to agree, the idea was good.
+Last week a friend asked me for a meeting because he wanted to talk about a big idea that was *Insert your big idea here*.
+He kept saying that everyone whose he had talked about told that it was great and he could make a lot of money from it.
+There he convinced me, the idea was good.

-Now let's make some things clear, the final idea was good.
-The final product could be a good one and it well created and the proccess well executed could make its owner rich, but again, it is not only about the idea.
+Now let's make some things clear, the final product that he had in mind cound be good **if** and only if it was well created and the proccess well executed.
+He could get rich, but again, it is not only about the idea itself.

 When I started the real questions things got a little hot.

-1. Do you have the money to make all of it?
+1. Do you have the money to build all of it?
+  For lack of proper knowledge some people tend to
 2. How do you plan to enter in the market?

 And last but not less important